Interoperability Matters

 Prioritizing Discrete Barriers

-The Interoperability Matters Leadership Council brings together members of The Sequoia Project and diverse perspectives from leaders in health IT.
-The council prioritizes discrete barriers in health information exchange which benefit from national-level, public-private collaboration.
+The Interoperability Matters Steering Committee brings together members of The Sequoia Project and diverse perspectives from leaders in health IT.
+The committee prioritizes discrete barriers in health information exchange which benefit from national-level, public-private collaboration.

 Thank you to our